berklee-epd/mtec345-homework/shao-hi/final-proposal/README.md

 Thats why I want to build a tool that works the way sound designers actually work: **open a labeled material pad, pick a spot between the tags, draw the energy shape, and iterate until it's right.**

-## What it is (one sentence)
+## What it is

 A **β-VAE** with a structured three-part latent bottleneck, trained on top of frozen EnCodec representations, with a 2D material pad pre-populated at training time by a fixed vocabulary of descriptive tags.
-I chose the VAE deliberately because it requires a navigable, interpretable latent space, and I think VAE would fits beat in this condition.
+I chose the VAE because it requires a navigable latent space, and I think VAE would fits beat in this condition.

 ## The controls